soneyahossain/hcc-gap-recommender/README.md

 ### Setup (VirtualBox VM): the easy way
 Simply download and use the VirtualBox VM provided at `FIXME: final location`.
 It will have all relevant dependencies and environment variables already set up when you open a terminal.
 The username is `icse2023`, and the password is `icse2023`.

+Once you start the VM, open up a terminal and follow the directions for `Running HCC end-to-end` below.

 ### Setup on your own machine
 The artifact have been tested on both `Ubuntu 20` and `Ubuntu 22`.
 Again, we highly recommend using the `VirtualBox VM` to familiarize yourselves with the HCC framework.
 If installing on your own machine, we recommend starting with a clean machine.